arikarim/arikarim/README.md

   code: [Ruby on Rails, Javascript, React and Redux, Ruby, HTML/CSS, Semantic UI, Bootstrap, CSS5],
   askMeAbout: [Kurdistan, The 1998, Coding, Animes, Movies],
-  challenge: "I am a fast learner Developer",
+  challenge: "I am a fast learner.",
   funFacts: ['I have started remote work experience with devs from all over the world and I love it :)',
   'My dream is having a cat :(']